BraydenNeale/dynatrace_konakart_docker/README.md

 ### Known issues
 The mysql image used for this (beantoast... from lab document) has an issue where the DB and Konakart_App don't quite align (old version).<br>
-TODO: Setup a new DB through base mysql image
+TODO: Setup a new DB through base mysql image<br>

+The legacy load balancer setup is not ideal... can only scale up to 4 app servers and have to specify different containers for them.
+The branch compose2 LB solves this via compose mode... but cannot connect to that collector via my network config attemps.